lucaselblanc/pollardsrho/README.md

 ## Description

- This repository contains a high-performance implementation of Pollard’s Rho algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.
+ This repository contains a high-performance implementation of Pollard’s Rho Lambda algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.

-#### Lambda Rho (λρ)
+#### Pollard's Rho Lambda (ρλ)

  The algorithm executes high-speed pseudo-random walks over the secp256k1 group using an R-adding walk iteration function.
 It utilizes a table of 2048 pre-computed steps and a MurmurHash3-based avalanche function to determine state transitions, maintaining the algebraic representation `R = a * G + b * H`.
 The scalars are probabilistically distributed within a specific ```key_range```, optimizing collision search for an probability distribution in O(√K).